weymann/OH3-MyBMW-Drops/README.md

 | vehicleBrand    | text    | Vehicle Brand like BMW or Mini    |

 The _vehicleBrand_ is automatically obtained by the discovery service and shall not be changed.
-If thing is defined manually via *.things file following brands are suppoerted
+If thing is defined manually via *.things file following brands are supported

 * BMW
 * MINI